open-telemetry/opamp-spec/README.md

   the Agent has with the hash of the addon offered by the Server in the [hash](#hash) field in the [AddonAvailable](#addonavailable-message) message.
-  If the hashes are the same then the addon is the same and processing for this addon is done, proceed to the next addo.
-If the hashes are different then check each individual file as described in Step 3.
+  If the hashes are the same then the addon is the same and processing for this addon is done, proceed to the next addon.
+If the hashes are different then check the addon file as described in Step 3.

 Finally, if the Agent has any addons that are not offered by the Server the addons SHOULD be deleted by the Agent.

 <h4 id="step-3">Step 3</h4>

-For each file of the addon offered by the Server the Agent SHOULD check if it should download the file:
+For the file of the addon offered by the Server the Agent SHOULD check if it should download the file:

 * If the Agent does not have a file with the specified name then it SHOULD download the file.
 * If the Agent has the file then the Agent SHOULD compare the hash of the file it has locally with the [hash](#hash) field in the [DownloadableFile](#downloadablefile-message) message.
 If hashes are the same the processing of this file is done.
-Otherwise the offered version is and the file SHOULD be downloaded from the location specified in the [download_url](#download_url) field of the [DownloadableFile](#downloadablefile-message) message.
+Otherwise the offered file is different and the file SHOULD be downloaded from the location specified in the [download_url](#download_url) field of the [DownloadableFile](#downloadablefile-message) message.
 The Agent SHOULD use an HTTP GET message to download the file.

-Finally, if the Agent has any files that are not offered by the Server for this addon then the file SHOULD be deleted by the Agent.

 The procedure outlined above allows the Agent to efficiently download only new or changed addons and only download new or changed files.